galacticmonkeys/email-scraper/README.md

-search using the key term
+search using the key term <br />

-go on the first search result
+go on the first search result <br />
 www.asdfasd.org/about
 look for name and email on that page write to a file